-The maximum discharge flow rate from the operations pits was 51.521 L/s, with the average combined flow recorded as 9.111 L/s.
-The total volume of wastewater discharged for the year was 483,448 m3.
-This was a 16% increase when compared to the previous monitoring period, when 405,785 m3 was discharged.
+The maximum discharge flow rate from the operations pits was 67.42 L/s, with the average combined flow recorded as 14.74 L/s.
+The total volume of wastewater discharged for the year was 439,593 m.
+This was a 9.5% decrease when compared to the previous monitoring period, when 483,448 m was discharged.

-Chlorine analysis by the Company indicated compliance with the set requirement for not exceeding 0.05 g/m^3 in the discharge.
+Chlorine analysis by the Company indicated compliance with the set requirement for not exceeding $0.05 \text{ g/m}^3$ in the discharge.

-The discharge pH remained within the consent range limit of pH 6.0-9.0 throughout the monitoring period for TCC, however on one occasion out of specification pH was noted.
-It also was recorded below the consent limit on two occasions at SPP.
-For TCC the minimum pH observed was pH 4.864, recorded in December 2020.
-The maximum observed was pH 8.97, recorded in March 2021.
-For SPP the minimum pH recorded was pH 5.03, recorded in July 2020.
-The yearly maximum was recorded as pH 9.5, also recorded during July 2020.
+The discharge pH remained within the consent range limit of pH 6.0-9.0 throughout the monitoring period.
+For TCC the minimum pH observed was pH 6.51 recorded in October 2021.
+The maximum observed was pH 8.97, recorded in March 2022.
+For SPP the minimum pH recorded was pH 6.17, recorded in October 2021.
+The yearly maximum was recorded as pH 8.99 recorded during September 2021.
 When the continuous pH monitors indicate an exceedance with respect to the pH range limit, the wastewater discharge valve at relevant operations pit on the site automatically closes immediately (within one minute).
 This does not allow the non-compliant discharge to enter the river.